Extensions of Erd\H{o}s's 1962 theorem on non-Hamiltonian graphs: Applications

 Let $G$ be a graph.
 We denote by $N_k(G)$ the number of $k$-cliques in $G$.
-It was proved in \cite{Ai2023} that $N_k(G)$ is weakly-feasible.
+It was proved in \cite{ALNS2023} that $N_k(G)$ is weakly feasible.
 Using almost the same proof as Theorem \ref{ex-P-CP}, one can prove the following.